Police investigating after innocent bystander struck during shootout in Canton

-Officers responding to a report of shots fired in the area of York Street and Ledgewood Drive around 11 p.m. found a woman in her 20s suffering from a non-life-threatening gunshot wound to the leg, according to Canton police.
+Officers responding to a report of shots fired in the area of York Street and Ledgewood Drive around 11 p.m. found a woman in her 20s suffering from a non-life-threatening gunshot wound to the leg, according to Canton Police Chief Kenneth Berkowitz.

 The woman was taken to an area hospital, where she is expected to be OK.